scailo/ts-sdk/docs/classes/FamiliesServiceUpdateRequest.md

 • **familyType**: [`FAMILY_TYPE`](../enums/FAMILY_TYPE.md) = `FAMILY_TYPE.FAMILY_TYPE_ANY_UNSPECIFIED`

-The type of the family
+The type of the family (can be updated only prior to the first approval)

 **`Generated`**